The School Based Team

 - Current evidence-based practices to support all students, and particularly those with additional needs.

 The Core SBT team must be capable and prepared to:

-• Plan or coordinate school-based services and support (ie. EA support, school-based assessments, counselling, learning support).
+- Plan or coordinate school-based services and support (ie. SSA support, school-based assessments, counselling, learning support).